psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 "Pooh!" said the lad," it isn't worth while to touch these finger-basins.
 I'll just go and fetch the spring itself."

-"Nay, nay, dear friend!" said the Troll; " I can't afford to lose my spring; just you make up tie fire, and I'll go and fetch the water."
+"Nay, nay, dear friend!" said the Troll; "I can't afford to lose my spring; just you make up tie fire, and I'll go and fetch the water."

 So when he came back with the water, they set to and boiled up a great pot of porridge.

-"It's all the same to me," said the lad; " but if you're of my mind, we'll eat a match!"
+"It's all the same to me," said the lad; "but if you're of my mind, we'll eat a match!"

 "With all my heart," said the Troll, for he thought he could surely hold his own in eating.
 So they eat down; but the lad took his scrip unawares to the Troll, and hung it before him, and so he spooned more into the scrip than he ate himself; and when the scrip was fall, he took up his knife and made a slit in the scrip.
 The Troll looked on all the while, but said never a word.
-So when they had eaten a good bit longer, the Troll laid down his spoon, saying, " Nay! but I can't eat a morsel more."
+So when they had eaten a good bit longer, the Troll laid down his spoon, saying, "Nay! but I can't eat a morsel more."

-"But you shall eat," said the youth; " I'm only half done; why don't you do as I did, and cut a hole in your paunch?
+"But you shall eat," said the youth; "I'm only half done; why don't you do as I did, and cut a hole in your paunch?
 You'll be able to eat then as much as you please."

 "Bnt doesn't it hart one cruelly?" asked the Troll.

-"Oh," said the youth, " nothing to speak of."
+"Oh," said the youth, "nothing to speak of."

 So the Troll did as the lad said, and then you must know very well that he lost his life; but the lad took all the silver and gold that he found in the hill-side, and went home with it, and you may fancy it went a great way to pay off the debt.